michd/game-of-life/README.md

 - Configurable delay between periods
 - Configurable grid size (number of cells to a side of a square, max 200x200)
 - Colorised updates indicating cells that have just become alive or died (toggle-able)
+- Sharing grid seeds via URL (yay!)

 ## Future ideas

 These are in order of how much I want to do them (first = do first)

-- Sharing of seed grids via URL (this will be really cool)
 - Better editing (click and drag to draw several cell states)
 - Toggle-able gridlines (This is already in code, but disabled/hidden because of artifacting issues)
 - Ability to set size to some non-square size